AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 ### What versions of Angular are supported?

-MSAL Angular v3 is in beta and currently supports Angular 15 and 16.
+MSAL Angular v3 currently supports Angular 15 and 16.

 MSAL Angular v2 supports Angular 9, 10, 11, 12, 13 and 14.